 Dissertation.
-After passing the Preliminary Examination, students are qualified to begin writing the dissertation.
-This process begins with a written proposal defended before the student's dissertation committee.
-Students also present their projects at a Department Dissertation Proposal Colloquium.
+After passing the Portfolio Examination and completing all coursework, students begin to develop a dissertation topic.
+The dissertation process formally begins with a written proposal defended before the student's dissertation committee.
+Students also present their projects at the Department's Dissertation Proposal Colloquium.